n-r-w/shadow-client/README.md

 - WireGuard server (remote)
 - Free Internet

 For simplicity, all operations are performed as root, using Ubuntu 22.04 as an example.
+All settings are for IPv4 only.

 ## docker setup